 Day 11 (Mar 14): Tulpar Lake/Osh/Andizhan/Tashkent (290km, 5hrs) – Tashkent (train, 6hrs)

-Prepare for an early rise this morning, as today we will be heading to the longest days our journey, driving for about 6 hours over the course of the day, crossing the border, and then taking a train to Tashkent.
-We set out early to drive to the south as we pass Taldyk Pass and arrive in Osh at lunchtime, we cross the border to Uzbekistan and have lunch in Uzbekistan before driving to Andizhan to board out train to Tashkent.
+Prepare for an early rise this morning, as today we will be heading into the longest day of our journey, driving for about 6 hours over the course of the day, crossing the border, and then taking a train to Tashkent.
+We set out early to drive to the south as we pass Taldyk Pass and arrive in Osh at lunchtime, we cross the border to Uzbekistan and have lunch in Uzbekistan before driving to Andizhan to board our train to Tashkent.
 We arrive late in Tashkent and transfer to the hotel from the station on a comfortable bus.
-O/N City Palace Hotel
+Overnight in Tashkent.

 Day 12 (Mar 15): Tashkent City Tour